 Because on a site as fabulous, nothing is more frustrating than having to cut underwater time because of more novice divers who "suck" their air too quickly.
 Today, for example, I am each time up with 90-100 bars still in the tank ...
 Frustrating, I tell you! ! !
 (For those who do not know anything about diving, I had only used up half of my bottle, which was filled at 200 bars.)

 In short, I really fell with Linda as a pair.
-On this subject, read my little mood ticket for Plongeur.com Magazine, published in 2010: → The binomial lottery
+On this subject, read my little mood ticket for Plongeur.com Magazine, published in 2010: → The diving buddy lottery